Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 The form factor plays a role in determining how many expansion slots it would have.
 For instance, a Mini ITX form factor, being the smallest, has only a single PCIe x16 slot.

 Some motherboards come with aesthetic components such as beautiful heatsinks and RGB lighting.
 Often aesthetics can add to the cost.
-Therefore, for budget builds, this something you can let go off.
+Therefore, you can let go of this for budget builds.

 Also Read: Does Motherboard Matter for Gaming?